ianwood314/Sleep-Stress-Analysis-Application/README.md

 To see a list of all of the deployments and the pods created from those deployments, type `kubectl get all` in the terminal.

+## How to Interact with the Application

+## Interpret the Results

+## Test the Software System using Pytest